gogo2464/cryptatools-rs/README.md

 <!-- LICENSE -->
 ## License

+This software has a free software (libre) license.
+The license is GPL3.

-I did not choose the license type yet...
-Fell free to ask me if you absolutely want top get a license name then I could choose.
+Fell free to ask me if you absolutely want to get a double licensing name.
+Then I could choose.

 <p align="right">(<a href="#top">back to top</a>)</p>